cloxnu/textbox.js/src/content/docs/getting-started/index.md

 ## Equivalent usage

-`textbox()` will generate a empty `TextBox` object, and render it to screen.
+`textbox()` will generate an empty `TextBox` object, and render it to screen.
 So you can also realize it yourself.

 ```javascript
 let tb = new TextBox();